Photographs can be applied to picture frames, computer and TV screens, along with other objects by creating custom materials.

 Grey water recycling is an excellent way to reduce water usage because it offers a means to use some water - specifically, grey water - more than once.

-Polyline solids are similar to slabs, except that they can also be drawn in cross section/elevation views.
+Polyline solids are similar to solid shapes, except that they can also be drawn in cross section/elevation views and used to model a variety of objects.